vndsrswt/drvinod.github.io/DSA/Unit I.md

-PROGRAMMING LANGUAGES

-GOALS AND DESIGN PHILOSOPHIES OF
+GOALS AND DESIGN PHILOSOPHIES OF PROGRAMMING LANGUAGES

-PROGRAMMING LANGUAGES

 When a programming language is designed, particular attention must be given to the goals of the language.
 A number of important goals, such as human communication, the prevention and detection of errors, usability, program effectiveness,